Health Science in action -Clinician, Lab, Vaccination, Public Health

 Health Science, Bachelor of Science

-• Accelerated Completion: Graduate in 3 years with summer courses (General or Pre-Professional tracks).
+• Faster Progression: Graduate in 3 years with summer courses (Pre-Professional or General tracks).

 • Grad School Ready: Pre-Professional track includes prerequisites and clinical prep.